owl73/westmarch-landol/index.md

 # Into the Unknown

+***
+Three centuries before, the western annex was brought to an end.
+The Eastern Conflict was deemed more important.
-***300 years have passed since the western annex was brought to an end by the eastern conflict.
-During the 300 years since, the newly settled lands were cut off from usual supplies and communication ceased.
-Now with the eastern conflict over for now, the west again becomes a prize.
-Wealth of the 300 years since are free for the taking, and lands free to claim.
-Adventurers, enticed by the past's treasures, are drawn by the from within the kingdom and beyond by the promise of the wonder of what was lost and what lies beyond.***
+During the 300 years since, the newly settled lands were cut off.
+Supply lines and communication ceased.

+Now, with the eastern conflict over for now, the west again becomes a prize.
+Wealth of the ancients are free for the taking, and lands free to claim.

+Adventurers, enticed by the past's treasures, are drawn by the from within the kingdom of Landol and beyond by the promise of the wonder of what was lost and what lies beyond.
+***

-# Planning Sessions
+## Planning Sessions
 Message chat times you want to play.
 Ask me when I'm free.
 I'll try to be as accomendating as possible.
 Get some players together.